-I had no idea the support system that existed around me until I started showing up for things, personally and professionally.”
+I had no idea the support system that existed around me until I started showing up for things, personally, professionally, and politically.”

 Why Introverted Artists Need Local Community

 Yes, we need to market online.
-But we forget that socializing and marketing locally is equally beneficial for creatives, especially introverts, for 3 psychological reasons:
+But we forget that socializing and marketing locally is equally beneficial for creatives, especially introverts, for three psychological reasons:

 Bubbles Make All Artists Loco

 We creatives have a propensity to get more and more self-critical as we toil away in our own weird bubbles.